mblarsen/arrgh/README.md

 **v0.5.4**

 * Bugfixes
-* New: Global functions are now prebuild for `arrgh` prefix
+* New: Global functions are now pre-build for `arrgh` prefix

 **v0.5.1**